openmmml.models.nequippotential.NequIPPotentialImpl#

 • name (str) – The name specified by the MLPotential constructor, viz. ‘nequip’.

-• modelPath (str, optional) – The path to the deployed model.
+• modelPath (str, optional) – The path to the model checkpoint file.

 • lengthScale (float) – The length conversion factor from the model units to nanometers.